 What About Sublingual Catalase?

 If we can't absorb catalase via the stomach, what if we put a catalase supplement under the tongue and let it be absorbed that way?
 This would let it enter the blood undigested and, in theory, help it get to the hair follicle to work its magic.
-It's a fascinating idea, although I can't find any studies to see if it's ever been attempted.
-The same thing goes for transdermal patches too.
+It's a fascinating idea, although research does not appear to have been conducted.
+This same lack of proof exists for transdermal patches, too.

 Catalase vs. PseudoCatalase